-For payments by credit card a fee of 2% will apply for each transaction.
-There is no charge for direct debit card transactions.
+There is no charge for credit/ direct debit card transactions.

 BHP Insurances Ltd will accept payments in cash and by cheque in respect of all classes of insurance in circumstances permitted under Section 25G of the Investment Intermediaries Act, 1995.
 We are not authorised to accept cash or negotiable instruments in any other circumstances.

 BHP Insurances Ltd shall issue a receipt for each non-negotiable or negotiable instrument or payment received, pursuant to Section 30 of the Investment Intermediaries Act 1995.
 These are issued with your protection in mind and should be stored safely.

 Where, following the completion of a transaction on your behalf, a balance exists on your account which does not exceed €10, we may write this amount off in our accounts.

 It is the policy of BHP Insurances Ltd to avoid any conflict of interest when providing business services to its clients.
 However, where an unavoidable conflict may arise we will advise you of this in writing before proceeding to provide any business service.
 If you have not been advised of any such conflict you are entitled to assume that none arises.